Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: Proofs of Theorems --

 \section{Proofs of Theorems \ref{th0}--\ref{th3}}

-With all the a priori estimates in Sections 3 and 4 at hand, we now prove the main results of this paper.
-In fact, the proofs of Theorems \ref{th0}--\ref{th3} are routine; we only sketch them here and refer the reader to \cite{FLW,HL2,VK,CL} for complete details.
+With all the a priori estimates established in Sections 3 and 4, we now prove the main results of this paper.
+In fact, the proofs of Theorems \ref{th0}--\ref{th3} are routine; we only sketch them here and refer to \cite{FLW,HL2,VK,CL} for complete details.